electronicdreamplant/electronicdreamplant.github.io/_posts/2018-11-15-collaboration-is-difficult-let-s-do-more-of-it.md

 *   Showing the value of the project is important – the business case for spending the money must stack up.
 Just exploring for the sake of it won’t be robust enough as a reason.
 *   Even if we write the best proposal for a supplier they may still not go for it if;

-    o they don’t have the capacity due to other projects
+    * they don’t have the capacity due to other projects

-    o they don’t think it’s been scoped properly, or is uncertain what it wants to achieve
+    * they don’t think it’s been scoped properly, or is uncertain what it wants to achieve

-    o they don’t have the sort of staff required for it
+    * they don’t have the sort of staff required for it

-    o it won’t make them enough money
+    * it won’t make them enough money

 *   The biggest challenges will be cultural ones; expectations on what is possible, unfamiliarity with Agile, unfamiliarity with user research, lack of understanding about the value of discovery